puppetlabs/puppet-docs/source/pe/3.0/puppet_overview.markdown

 Summary of Puppet
 -----

 Puppet Enterprise (PE) uses **Puppet** as the core of its configuration management features.
-It models desired system states with a declarative resource-based syntax, enforces those states, and reports any variances so you can track what Puppet is doing.
+Puppet models desired system states, enforces those states, and reports any variances so you can track what Puppet is doing.

+To model system states, Puppet uses a declarative resource-based language --- this means a user describes a _desired final state_ (e.g. "this package must be installed" or "this service must be running") rather than describing a series of steps to execute.

 Puppet breaks configuration management out into four major areas of activity: